Adafede/adafede.github.io/_pages/cv.md

 Education
 ======
-## Ph.D in Pharmaceutical Sciences, University of Geneva, (2017 - ) (expected)
+## Ph.D in Pharmaceutical Sciences, University of Geneva, (2017 - end 2021) (expected)

 ## Master's degree, Pharmaceutical Sciences, University of Geneva (2014 - 2016)
-* Mention « excellent » for Master’s Thesis « GC chiral separation of main enantiomeric compounds as a tool of Quality Control of some botanicals and related specific final product »
+Mention « *excellent* » for Master’s Thesis « GC chiral separation of main enantiomeric compounds as a tool of Quality Control of some botanicals and related specific final product »

 ## Bachelor's degree, Pharmaceutical Sciences, University of Geneva (2011 - 2014)